Father of the Bride Part 3(ish): Development

 Following the release of Father of the Bride Part II, it was confirmed in 1996 that initial work had begun on a third installment.
 Meyers stated at that time, that she and Charles Shyer were writing a story that would see the Banks family "confronting serious problems in their relationship – but ending up with a stronger bond than ever."
 In June 2014, rumors arose regarding the plot including a gay wedding for Matty Banks, but Steve Martin denied these rumors.
 By February 2016, Martin cast doubt on the realization of a third installment stating that while he would like to play the grandfather role, he didn't know if it would actually be made.
 By October 2017, George Newbern confirmed that a script was being written, expressing excitement for the story that was being developed.
 In July 2018, Kimberly Williams-Paisley expressed interest in reprising her role should the third movie be realized.

-By April 2019 CEO of The Walt Disney Company, Bob Iger announced among other projects that a relaunch of the franchise was currently in development for Disney+.
+By April 2019 CEO of The Walt Disney Company, Bob Iger announced among other projects that a relaunch of the franchise was in development for Disney+.
 In 2020, Meyers stated that she had been working on pre-production of a project leading up to the restrictions on filmmaking as a result of the COVID-19 pandemic, though she could not state what the project was at that time.
 During the pandemic, Meyers grew weary of the future and went to the store to purchase supplies prior to the self-isolation order by U.S. and state officials.
 Meyers stated that she became very concerned and worried about how the virus would impact the lives of her children in the years that would follow.
 As she forwarded every news article about the virus to her children, she eventually began to wonder how George Stanley Banks would react to conditions such as these.
 After decades of remaining in development hell, she officially began work on the next installment.
 The filmmaker began to wonder what each of the beloved characters had been up to for the last twenty-five years, and after sending an email to Steve Martin stating that she wanted to make a Part III short film that would also serve as a fundraiser for those who did not have the food supplies during the ongoing pandemic, he stated that he would join the cast.
 This was followed by each of the respective returning cast members, with casting for the roles of Megan Banks and George Banks-MacKenzie thereafter, now chronologically adults.